Higher rank partial and false theta functions and representation theory: Introduction

-Section four then applies our findings to compute asymptotic dimensions (also called quantum dimensions) of higher rank logarithmic "narrow" W-algebras, generalizing the singlet $W$-algebra studied in \cite{CM1}.
-This $W$-algebra introduced in \cite{M1,BM1} will be denoted by $W(p,0)_Q$ or $W(p)_Q$, where $p \in \mathbb{N}_{\geq 2}$ and $Q$ is a root lattice of type ADE.
+At this point, we change the pace and Section 4 then applies our findings to compute asymptotic dimensions (also called quantum dimensions) of higher rank logarithmic "narrow" W-algebras, generalizing the (1,p)-singlet $W$-algebra studied in \cite{CM1}.
+These higher rank $W$-algebras are introduced in \cite{M1,BM1} and will be denoted by $W^0(p)_Q$, where $p \in \mathbb{N}_{\geq 2}$ and $Q$ is a root lattice of type ADE.
 These W-algebras are associated to rescaled root lattices of simply laced Lie algebras $\mathfrak{g}$ and (modulo conjectures in representation theory) their atypical characters are expressed in terms of alternating sums of Kostant partial theta series.
 Explicitly, if $\mu$ denotes an element in $L^0$ (the dual lattice of $\sqrt{p} Q$), then the regularized character

 where $W$ is the Weyl group of $\frak{g}$ and $v \in \mathbb{C}^n$ depends on $\mu$ and $w \in W$.
 It does not require much effort to compute now the $S$-transformation of ${\rm ch}[W^0(p,\mu)_Q]^\epsilon(\tau)$ in the ${\rm Re}(\epsilon_i)<0$ region (see Corollary \ref{gauss-char}).
 Equipped with this formula we can now compute quantum dimensions of modules (also inside ${\rm Re}(\epsilon_i)<0$).
 It turns out that the asymptotic (or quantum) dimensions are expressible using characters of simple $\mathfrak{g}$-modules.